 Motor driver with the

-It allows you to build a 3-axis stabilizer based on a modular scheme (see connection diagram) or an extend regular stabilizer by the 4th, 5th axis, with the optimized wiring between modules that is perfectly immune to EMI noise.
+It allows you to build a 3-axis stabilizer based on a modular scheme (see connection diagram) or an extended regular stabilizer by the 4th, 5th axis, with the optimized wiring between modules that is perfectly immune to EMI noise.

 Input voltage: 2s–6s (6–26V)